apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 1. Amazon EMR's `s3://` client.
 This is from the Amazon EMR team, who actively maintain it.
 1. Apache's Hadoop's [`s3n:` filesystem client](./s3n.html).
-   This connectore is no longer available: users must migrate to the newer `s3a:` client.
+   This connector is no longer available: users must migrate to the newer `s3a:` client.

 ##<a name="getting_started"></a> Getting Started